github/training-kit/CONTRIBUTING.md

 To build the materials do the following:

-1. Run `script/setup`
+1. Run `script/bootstrap` to install the dependencies
-1. Run `sass --watch assets/_scss/main.scss:assets/css/main.css` to compile the SCSS
+1. Run `script/build` to build the site
 1. Run `script/server`
     - When successful, the script will initiate a local server at `http://127.0.0.1:4000/`.
 1. Simply paste that into your favorite web-browser and you will be ready to test